 The Representation of Eating Disorders on Social Media

 The glorification of eating disorders is a societal issue that must be combated.
 Many teenagers are blinded by their desire to conform to the media’s standard of beauty and are willing to risk their health in exchange for a more desirable body type.
 As a society, we praise weight loss, encourage dieting, and view thin as synonymous with beautiful.
-Social media is flooded with triggering and dangerous material, and with a surge of “pro-ana” or pro-anorexia content emerging online, individuals are now at a risk more than ever to develop an eating disorder or disordered eating habits.
+Social media platforms including Facebook, Instagram, and Tumblr are flooded with triggering and dangerous material, and with a surge of “pro-ana” or pro-anorexia content emerging online, individuals are now at a risk more than ever to develop an eating disorder or disordered eating habits.

 While recovery sometimes feels impossible, it’s necessary to remind yourself that there is life beyond your eating disorder.
 Social media is a highlight reel filled with only what users want the world to see, and it’s incredibly easy to be deceived by what is right in front of you.
 The media may place heavy praise on weight loss, but it’s important to remember that we were not made to spend our entire life focused on becoming smaller.
 I have learned that instead of centering my attention on the triggering content that the media shoves in my face, I actively try to search for body-positive messages and affirmations that lift me up instead of encouraging my eating disorder to tear me down.
 Here are three social media accounts that are excellent and supportive resources to learn more about eating disorders or support you in your recovery!